Mindanao (film): Synopsis

-Saima (Judy Ann Santos) cares for her cancer-stricken daughter Aisa (Yuna Tangog) while she awaits her husband Malang (Allen Dizon) to come home who serves as a combat medic deployed in the southern Philippines.
-Their struggle is juxtaposed with the folklore of Rajah Indara Patra and Rajah Sulayman, the sons of Sultan Nabi, who fights to stop a dragon devastating Lanao.
+Saima (Judy Ann Santos) cares for her cancer-stricken daughter Aisa (Yuna Tangog) while she awaits the return of her husband Malang (Allen Dizon), who serves as a combat medic deployed in the southern Philippines.
+Their struggle is juxtaposed with the folklore of Rajah Indara Patra and Rajah Sulayman, the sons of Sultan Nabi, who fight to stop a dragon devastating Lanao.

 Production

 Mindanao was produced under Center Stage Production and was directed by Brillante Mendoza.
 It was produced by Mendoza and Carlo Valenzona.
 Diego Marx Dobles was responsible for the editing, Odyssey Flores for the cinematography while Teresa Barrozo provided direction for the film's music.
 Mendoza himself also was behind the film's production design.

 Prior to making the film director Brillante Mendoza researched about Mindanao.
 Since the film involved the Maguindanaon folklore of Rajah Indara Patra and Rajah Sulayman the film was initially known under the working title of Maguindanao but the title of the film was changed to Mindanao since the film's theme was deemed by Mendoza to be "bigger than Maguindanao".
-However he conceded that the issues affecting Mindanao is complex and the film's inability to fully present these issues to an audience.
+However he conceded that the issues affecting Mindanao are complex and the film is unable to fully present these issues to the audience.